Zis-an/saas_landing_page/README.txt

     preserveValue

-9. npm install react-slidedown --legacy-peer-deps
+9. npm install react-slidedown --legacy-peer-deps ( It is used to open and close panel like plus icon panels used in this project )